crusher-dev/documentation/docs/concept/sql-extensions.md

 ```

 However, enumerating subset of `SELECT` columns in the `GROUP BY` clause
 redundant and therefore unnecessary.
-The same SQL in QuestDB SQL-dialect can be
+The same SQL in Crusher SQL-dialect can be
 written as:

 ```questdb-sql